TEST 2: Checking The Heater Ground

 You'll test the wire that is on the engine wiring harness connector side and NOT on the O2 sensor itself.

 Place your multimeter in Volts DC mode.

-Connect the red multimeter test lead to the battery (+) post.
+Connect the red multimeter test lead to battery positive (+) post.

-Connect the black multimeter test lead to the wire that connects to terminal number 3 of the engine wiring harness oxygen sensor connector.
+Connect the black multimeter test lead to terminal number 2 of the O2 sensor's harness connector.

 Let's take a look at your test results:

 CASE 1: The multimeter registered 10 to 12 Volts DC.
-This is the correct and expected test result and confirms that the pre-catalytic oxygen sensor is getting Ground on your Dodge Neon (Plymouth Neon).
+This voltage confirms that the pre-catalytic oxygen sensor is getting Ground.

-Now that we have confirmed that the O2 sensor connector is feeding both power and Ground, the next and final test, is to see if the heater element itself is bad or not.
-This is a simple test that requires you to check the heater element's resistance with your multimeter.
+Now that you know that the upstream O2 sensor (on your 97, 98, or 99 Dodge Neon) is getting fed both power and Ground, the next and final test, is to see if the heater element itself is bad or not.
 For this test, go to: TEST 3: O2 Heater Resistance Test.

 CASE 2: The multimeter DID NOT register 10 to 12 Volts DC.
 Re-check all of your connections and make sure you're testing the correct wire.

 If your multimeter still does not indicate the 10 to 12 Volts DC, then the black wire has an ‘open’.